Omnia-Mohamed26/Customer-Analytics-Dashboard/README.md

 1. Download or clone this repository.
 2. Open **Customer_Analytics_Dashboard.xlsx** using Microsoft Excel.
-3. Use the interactive slicers to filter the dashboard.
+3. Use the interactive slicers to explore different customer segments.
-4. Explore the charts and KPI cards to gain business insights.
+4. Analyze the KPI cards and charts to gain business insights.
+5. View **Customer_Analytics_Dashboard.png** for a quick dashboard preview.

 ---